 - Substance Abuse

 Unlike many traditional programs, EKU Online’s distance learning programs are billed at a single rate regardless of residency.
-Wherever you’re based in the U.S., you’ll pay around $417 per credit hour for bachelor’s degree programs, with a total of 120 credit hours.
+Wherever you live in the U.S., you’ll pay around $421 per credit hour for your bachelor’s degree program in forensic psychology.

 Purdue University’s Global Campus offers a Bachelor of Science in Criminal Justice.
-The program is broken down into 10-week terms, with an estimated minimum of 15-18 hours of effort needed per week to successfully complete the program.
-In total, you’ll need to complete 180 credit hours to graduate.
+This forensic psychology major is in 10-week terms, with an estimated minimum of 15-18 hours of effort needed per week to successfully complete the program.
+You’ll need to complete 180 quarter credit hours to graduate.

-Students enrolling in this program can choose from six concentrations, which include:
+Enrollment in this program gives you access to six concentrations, which include: